joernio/joern/joern-cli/frontends/swiftsrc2cpg/README.md

 2. A `SwiftAstGen` binary on the system `PATH`.
 3. The bundled binary at `bin/astgen/`, which is downloaded automatically by the build.

-Each candidate is probed via `astgen --version` and skipped if it does not pass the version check.
+Each candidate is probed via `SwiftAstGen --version` and skipped if it does not pass the version check.

 ## Running